w6113/website_fall2020/projects.md

 The major portion of your grade is based on the research project.
 Students will organize into teams of 1-3 students and work on a research project.
 It should take about 3-4 weeks to complete.
 Some possible ideas are [described below](#suggestions).

-Teams should consist of 1-3 people.
+Teams should consist of 1-3 people (we may adjust this depending on the size of the class).
 In addition, if you have a project in mind, please indicate briefly (1--2 sentences) what you are thinking.
 We have included a list of possible projects at the end of this document although you are not required to choose from these.

 Good class projects can vary dramatically in complexity, scope, and topic.
 The only requirement is that they be related to something we have studied in this class and that they contain some element of research -- e.g., that you do more than simply engineer a piece of software that someone else has described or architected.
 To help you determine if your idea is of reasonable scope, we will arrange to meet with each group several times throughout the semester.